-The Banton burial cloth, another National Cultural Treasure, is actually just a piece of the blanket used by Filipinos in the 13th to 14th centuries to wrap a corpse.
-It was found in the 1960s inside the Guyangan Cave in Banton, Romblon along with other artifacts such as Ming period blue and white ceramics.
+The Banton burial cloth, another National Cultural Treasure, is just a piece of the blanket used by Filipinos in the 13th to 14th centuries to wrap around a corpse.
+It was found in the 1960s inside the Guyangan Cave in Banton, Romblon, along with other artifacts such as Ming period blue and white ceramics.

-Also known as ikat, the piece of burial cloth is said to be the oldest existing cloth in the country and possibly the oldest warp ikat textile in Southeast Asia.
+Also known as ikat, the burial cloth is said to be the oldest existing cloth in the country and possibly the oldest warp ikat textile in Southeast Asia.

-From 2011 to 2012, National Museum archaeologists unearthed a total of 15 limestone tombs and other valuable artifacts in Mt.
+From 2011 to 2012, National Museum archaeologists unearthed 15 limestone tombs and other valuable artifacts in Mt.
 Kamhantik near Mulanay town in Quezon province.

-The archaeological site–which is part of a 280-hectare government-protected land–is believed to be the area where a 1,000-year-old village once stood.
+The archaeological site- part of a 280-hectare government-protected land- is believed to be where a 1,000-year-old village once stood.

 Aside from the limestone coffins, archaeologists also recovered earthen jars, metal objects, and skeletal remains of both humans and animals.
-Based on the carbon dating tests done on the human tooth found in one of the graves, the village existed approximately during 10th to 14th century.
+Based on the carbon dating tests done on the human tooth found in one of the graves, the village existed approximately during the 10th to 14th centuries.

 The tombs in Mt.
-Kamhantik were similar to Egypt’s ancient sarcophagus but unlike the latter, the limestone coffins lack elaborate designs and mythological symbols.
+Kamhantik were similar to Egypt’s ancient sarcophagus, but unlike the latter, the limestone coffins lacked elaborate designs and mythological symbols.

 In 1994, Dr. Eusebio Dizon, deputy director of the Archeology Division of the National Museum, went to Batanes with a team of experts for an extensive archaeological project.

-Dizon’s team were able to find evidence that these idjangs were used both for habitation and fortification.
-In other words, they functioned as a castle, similar to European structures in terms of purpose but not in terms of appearance.
+Dizon’s team found evidence that these idjangs were used for habitation and fortification.
+In other words, they functioned as a castle, similar to European structures in terms of purpose but not appearance.

 Interestingly, the Savidug Idjang also shares similarities with the Okinawan castles called gusuku, located in the Ryukyu Islands between Japan and Taiwan.

 The builders of idjang and gusuku were selective in choosing the natural topography to be utilized: Both structures were strategically built in high places.
-The artifacts found in Savidug such as 12th-century Chinese beads and Sung-type ceramics are also proof that the idjang‘s establishment coincided with the foundation of the Okinawan castles beginning c.
+The artifacts found in Savidug, such as 12th-century Chinese beads and Sung-type ceramics, prove that the idjang’s establishment coincided with the foundation of the Okinawan castles beginning in c.
 AD 1200.

-The inhabitants of Savidug Idjang survived by fishing and hunting, as evidenced by several artifacts found in the area such as skeletal remains of fish, bird, and other animals.
+The inhabitants of Savidug Idjang survived by fishing and hunting, as evidenced by several ecofacts found in the area, such as the skeletal remains of fish, birds, and other animals.

-The Calatagan Ritual Pot is a National Cultural Treasure dated back to the 14th and 16th centuries.
-It was discovered by diggers in an archaeological site in Calatagan, Batangas in 1958, and subsequently donated to the National Museum in 1961.
+The Calatagan Ritual Pot is a National Cultural Treasure dating back to the 14th and 16th centuries.
+It was discovered by diggers in an archaeological site in Calatagan, Batangas, in 1958 and donated to the National Museum in 1961.

 Several attempts were made to decipher the inscription on the pot.
 In the 1960s, famed sculptor Guillermo Tolentino allegedly tried to communicate with the spirits of the dead to come up with a translation.
-His output–which suggests that the pot was an offering of a son or daughter to a dead mother–was dismissed by the scientific community.
+The scientific community dismissed his output- suggesting that the pot was an offering of a son or daughter to a dead mother.